Federal Retirement Thrift Investment Board.

 The Agency appreciates the opportunity to review and respond to comments from participants who take an active interest in the TSP and offer suggestions.
 The comment process allowed the Agency to address any misunderstandings about the proposed change, to learn if there are unanticipated legal or policy impediments to the proposed change, and to hear suggestions about how better to implement the proposed change.
 Although the comments received did not cause the Executive Director to make any changes to the text of the proposed rule, he did carefully consider all comments received and addressed some of the concerns through other Agency guidance.
 Therefore, the Agency is publishing the proposed rule as final without change.

 I certify that this regulation will not have a significant economic impact on a substantial number of small entities.
-This regulation will affect Federal employees who participate in the Thrift Savings Plan, which is a Federal defined contribution retirement savings plan created under the Federal Employees' Retirement System Act of 1986, Pub.
+This regulation will affect Federal employees who participate in the Thrift Savings Plan, which is a Federal defined contribution retirement savings plan Start Printed Page 43800created under the Federal Employees' Retirement System Act of 1986, Pub.
 L. No. 99-335, 100 Stat.
 514, and administered by the Agency.

 I certify that these regulations do not require additional reporting under the criteria of the Paperwork Reduction Act.